ICTU/quality-time/docs/src/usage.md

 ## Customizing quality reports

-Users can customize quality reports on an individual basis by changing the dashboard layout, by filtering metrics, and by filtering metric entities.
+You can customize quality reports by changing the dashboard layout, by filtering metrics, and by filtering metric entities.

 ```{index} Dashboard
 ```